 Once the syrup is in the mixer turn the speed up to medium-high and let whip for approx 6-8 minutes or until the mixture is thicky and glossy.

-Add in the almond emulsion/ extract and mix until combined.
+Add in the vanilla or almond extract and mix until combined.

 Allow to fully cool before filling the cake with marshmallow fluff.

-In the bowl of a stand mixer beat the butter and shortening on high speed with the paddle attachment until light and fluffy.
+In the bowl of a stand mixer beat the butter on high speed with the paddle attachment until light and fluffy.
+This should take approximately 5-10 minutes.

 Add in the icing sugar, mint hot chocolate mix, salt, vanilla extract, and milk and mix on low until combined.